mrh0wl/Cloudmare/README.md

 ## Compatibility

-Tested on Python.
+Tested on Python 2.7 in Kali Linux.
 Feel free to [open an issue] if you have bug reports or questions.